DIY Floor Pillow: How to Make a Floor Pillow With Tufted Edges

 10. Thread a long hand sewing needle with a long length of thread and knot the ends to create a closed loop.
 Pierce through the center of the pillow and come out at the other marked center, but don't pull your thread all the way through.
 Leave about half the length of doubled thread on the side you pierced through.

-11. Thread one of the buttons through the needle and go back through the pillow and out the other side, offsetting by about 1/16 inch — you don't want to piece directly through the center again.
-On the side without the button, make sure your needle exists 1/16 inch away from the center mark.
+11. Thread one of the buttons through the needle and go back through the pillow and out the other side, offsetting by about 1/16 inch — you don't want to pierce directly through the center again.
+On the side without the button, make sure your needle exits 1/16 inch away from the center mark.

 12. Thread a second button, and then take the two ends of thread (one with the needle, one with the end of the thread loop) and tie a three twisted granny knot.
 Cinch the knot tightly till you are happy with the amount of tuft you've created.
 Next, tie several knots to keep the buttons cinched and in place.
 Trim the thread at the edge of the button.
 Repeat this process for the remaining buttons.